 WHAT IS TWO-FACTOR AUTHENTICATION AND WHY IS IT IMPORTANT?

-Two-factor authentication (also called 2-factor, or 2-step authentication) is an additional layer of security that you can enable for many of your online accounts.
+Two-factor authentication (also called multi-factor, MFA, 2FA, 2-factor, or 2-step authentication) is an additional layer of security that you can enable for many of your accounts.
 It combines something you know (a password) with something you have (a hardware key or phone that receives codes that you enter).
 One of the reasons that two-factor authentication helps to protect you online is that even if your password is compromised, the attacker would need access to “something you have” to be able to get the second component that they need to log in as you.

-Two-Factor comes in a variety of flavors, but the most basic flow works like this:
+2FA comes in a variety of flavors, but the most basic flow works like this: